What are the main results of our study?

 While the apparent genetic overlap we observed between same-sex sexual behavior and personality traits is interesting and can help scientists form and explore new hypotheses, we need to be cautious about how we interpret these results, as the social environment likely has much to do with the overlap we observe.

-There are reasons why same-sex sexual behavior and other traits may share genetic.
+There are reasons why same-sex sexual behavior and other traits may share genetic markers.
 For example, it could be that one trait leads to another through the influences of environmental factors.
 For instance, a member of the LGBTQ community may experience prejudice and discrimination based on their sexual orientation and behavior, which would increase their risk for depression.
 In that case, what might appear to be a genetic association is actually one that is driven by the environment.

 What are the limitations of our study?